Alsaheem/iQuiz/README.md

-this is a django web application for quiz with quiz timing functionality
+this is a django web application for a quiz app with Timer  functionality

-quiz functionality by Ayomide (codefreakie) frontend by itunu (codefreakie) auth by tofunmi (toffy21)
+quiz functionality by Ayomide (Alsaheem) frontend by itunu (codefreakie) auth by tofunmi (toffy21)